core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 | 100,000       | 1,000,000,000 | Specification Required            |
 {: align="left"}

 The size of SID range assigned to a YANG module should be between 50% and 60% of the current number of YANG items.
-This headroom allows assignment within the same range of new YANG items introduced by the subsequent versions.
+This headroom allows assignment within the same range of new YANG items introduced by subsequent revisions.
 A larger SID range size may be requested by the authors if this recommendation is considered insufficient.
-It is important to note that an extra range can be allocated an existing YANG module if the initial ranges(s) are eventually exhausted.
+It is important to note that an extra SID range can be allocated to existing YANG module if the initial ranges(s) are exhausted.

 ###  IANA "RFC SID range assignment" sub-registries